aniloncloud/bedrock-agents-security/README.md

 CREATE_IN_PROGRESS                                          AWS::CloudFormation::Stack                                  AmazonVerifiedPermissions                                   Resource creation Initiated
 ```

-## Step 4:
+## Step 6:

 After Step 3 is done, you can head over to the Cloud9 environment.
 This is where you will be running the front end code.
 Once Cloud9 environment starts, this github repo will be cloned.

-## Step 5:
+## Step 7:

 Run the below command to change to the frontend directory.
-Then run the following command to start the application.
+Then run the following command to start the frontend application (NOTE:Please expose the port of the frontend application to access the application):

 ```
 cd bedrock-agents-security/006_Frontend

+npm install react-scripts

 npm start
 ```

-## Step 6:
+## Step 8:

 Create the users in Amazon Cognito as follows: